Football: Ton-up Walcott ends Sutton's FA Cup dream

 But the narrow margin of victory belied the 105 places that separate the two teams in England's football pyramid, with Sutton currently 17th in the fifth-tier National League.

-"We did the job," Arsenal manager Wenger told BBC Sport.
-"It was not an easy game at all.
-We have to give them credit because every error we made they took advantage of on this pitch.
-They played very well."

-South London club Sutton had hoped to emulate their famous 1989 win over Coventry City, FA Cup winners 19 months previously, but there was no disgrace in defeat in their first ever fifth-round game.
+The south London club had hoped to emulate their famous 1989 win over Coventry City, FA Cup winners 19 months previously, but there was no disgrace in defeat in their first ever fifth-round game.

 Arsenal were given several uncomfortable moments on the 3G pitch at Sutton's 5,000-capacity Gander Green Lane ground, which was full to bursting with fans in yellow Sutton T-shirts, hats and scarves.